tcz001/tcz001.github.io/_posts/2015-06-01-musing-in-privacy.md

 - I'm doing secret things, which don't want you know
 - I'm sending out messages to someone, which don't want others spy
 - You are trusting me as who I am, which don't want others to pretend

+And ask yourself the reason for making a thing pulic, then you can find something conflict.